dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 Every social connection I try to make is preemptively destroyed.

-Instead I feel like human veal, raised as a ignorant manakin as someone else's alchemical humonculus, intended to be thrown around like a doll, completely clueless to the nature of life, since any actual parenting was so conveniently left out of my life.
+Instead I feel like human veal -- raised as an ignorant manakin, essentially as someone else's alchemical humonculus -- intended to be thrown around like a doll, completely clueless to the nature of life, since any actual parenting was so conveniently left out of my life.
 My extended family doesn't understand because they only hear what my mom, my brother and my sister have to say, whose narratives dominate everything.
 They seek my total exclusion from social life to cover up their own bullshit.
 My family acts like nothing has happened and always portrays a socially compartmentallized view of reality to me.

 > Just read [this account](github.com/dcunited001/bb8) of what I went
 > through when I was set up: two days before Christmas.
 No one in my
-> family would talk about it at all to me, giving me absolutely ZERO
+> family would talk about it at all to me, giving me absolutely **zero
-> SUPPORT.
-That's all you need to know: they would've been happier *AT
+> support**.
+That's all you need to know: they would've been happier
-> CHRISTMAS* lording it over me, if I had ended up in jail.
-I am still
+> **at Christmas** lording it over me, if I had ended up in jail.
+I am
-> incredibly furious that no one in my family has asked me anything
+> still incredibly furious that no one in my family has asked me
-> about what happened to me or offered me support in any way, in the
+> anything about what happened to me or offered me support in any way,
-> two months since I was TRAUMATIZED AGAIN by someone who stabbed me
+> in the two months since I was **traumatized again** by someone who
-> in the back with potentially severe legal consequences and nothing
+> stabbed me in the back with potentially severe legal consequences
-> but *CONSTANT BLAME-SHIFTING FROM EVERYONE AROUND ME*.
-My experience
+> and nothing but **constant blame-shifting from everyone around me.**
-> in life is so profoundly, horribly different from that of every
+> My experience in life is so profoundly, horribly different from that
-> other person I know.
-I don't actually believe they want this; I
+> of every other person I know.
+I don't actually believe they want
-> believe that someone is compelling them to do it.
-I can't cut
+> this; I believe that someone is compelling them to do it.
+I can't
-> through all the duplicitious bullshit, disruption and social
+> cut through all the duplicitious bullshit, disruption and social
 > isolation to prove it. **I've had to invent my own branch of
 > philsophy based on extrapolations from social physics to prove what
 > is happening to me, which is what these lilliputians don't